 Reaction to fear varies from person to person, but fears that are not dealt with can bring damage and paralysis to a life.
-An example would be the individual with agoraphobia (being fearful of public places) may be unwilling to leave the security of his or her own home.
+An example would be the individual with acrophobia (a fear of heights) who may be paralyzed with terror when faced with being in a tall building, or even climbing a small ladder.
 That’s just one example of many of how fear can bind us and keep us from a fulfilled, joyful life.

 Christians should and often do, turn to the Lord and ask Him to take away their fears.
 That is a simple request and really is something we can do in full assurance since the Lord does not want us to live in fear.
 One of the most common commands in scripture from the Lord is: “Fear not!”